Building Buzz: Pitching Stories About Your Small Business to the Media

 Building buzz about your brand should involve more than advertising campaigns and social media efforts.
 Media coverage in influential national and local publications reinforces your legitimacy and makes people take notice.

 So how do you get this coverage?
 There’s no one-size-fits-all approach, and it’s never as simple as typing up a press release and blasting it to every news outlet you know (never try that, by the way).
-Here are some tips from Leslie Jackson, Square Canada’s Communications Manager, for crafting a compelling message and getting attention from the right people.
+Here are some tips from Leslie Jackson, Square Canada’s Communications Manager, for crafting a compelling message, pitching stories, and getting attention from the right people.

 Think beyond high-profile national publications.

 As the old saying goes, “All press is good press.”
 In reality, this may or may not be true, but you should cast a net wider than a few prominent media outlets.
 When pitching stories about your business, contact local papers, radio stations, magazines, and blogs to have the most impact in your chosen market.
 Check each outlet’s website for up-to-date contact information and find the names of the news editor, the appropriate section editor or the commissioning editor.
 Or call the news desk and ask for the best contact — magazines usually have editorial assistants who can help point you in the right direction.
 Blogs, on the other hand, are often run by one person; connect on social media to build up a relationship, but make sure the interactions are organic and friendly (responding to or complimenting their work is a good start), rather than “salesy.”

 Most editors receive a deluge of unrelated, off-base pitches.
 So why not stand out by doing some research?
 Take some time to familiarize yourself with each publication, and the editors and writers who work there.
 If your business doesn’t seem like a natural fit with their coverage areas, move on.
 Taking the time to understand what journalists cover before you pitch to them results in more success in the long run.